-Kristen Rohr enters her fourth season at GCU in 2018-19 after being hired as the beach volleyball program's third head coach on Aug.
+Kristen Rohr enters her fifth season at GCU in 2019-20 after being hired as the beach volleyball program's third head coach on Aug.
 4, 2015.
 She brings a wealth of knowledge and passion for the game as a professional athlete and coach.

 Prior to joining GCU, Rohr competed professionally in beach volleyball since 2007, ranking as high as fifth in the country.
 She began her career with the Association of Volleyball Professionals (AVP) and spent years on the National Volleyball League tour.
 During her career, she had a 10-tournament win streak and was a member of the top-ranked team in Florida for five years.